waygee/slate/source/includes/_standardize.md

 {jobId} | Y | "" | The job id of a previously submitted job.
 If the job id is not provided, then the endpoint will return the status of all jobs.

 ### Return
 If the request succeeded, then HTTP 202 is returned along with COMPLETE message.
-Errors during parsing are shown in an error array.